H\"older continuous dissipative solutions of ideal MHD with nonzero helicity

 Combining this with (\ref{aux uc N>0}), we obtain

 which completes the proof. \end{proof}

 Due to the previous lemma and the inverse function theorem, each point has a sufficiently small neighborhood where $\psi^0_t$ has a smooth inverse, meaning $\psi^0_t$ is a local diffeomorphism.
 Since $\psi^0$ depends smoothly on $t$, so do the local inverses.
-Next, we will verify that $\psi^0_t$ is, in fact, a global diffeomorphism. \begin{lemma} There exists a map $\phi^0\in C^\infty(\RR^3\times[0,T],\RR^3)$ such that $\phi^0_t$ is the inverse of $\psi^0_t$.
-Furthermore, it satisfies
+In the next lemma we will verify that $\psi^0_t$ is, in fact, a global diffeomorphism.

 First, we introduce some notation.
 Many of the functions that appear are be multiplied by one of the coefficients $a_{jm}$ or by its derivatives.
 Therefore, only their behavior on the support of $a_{jm}$ is relevant (or on a slightly enlarged set, when we compose with a suitable diffeomorphism).
 For this reason, it is convenient in some cases to work with the following localized norms: \begin{definition} For $j\in \{1,\dots,6\}$, $m\in \Lambda$ and $N\geq 0$, we define